plan2net/pw_comments/Documentation/Configuration/Mails/Index.rst

    Description
       Defines the path to the Fluid template which should be used for the e-mail to comment author.

+.. _sendMailOnNewCommentsToNewsAuthor:

+sendMailOnNewCommentsToNewsAuthor
+"""""""""""""""""""
+.. container:: table-row

+   Property
+      sendMailOnNewCommentsToNewsAuthor
+   Data type
+      boolean
+   Description
+      If this option is enabled, the author of the news article commented on receives a mail after a comment has been published.

+.. _sendMailNewsAuthorTemplate:

+sendMailNewsAuthorTemplate
+""""""""""""""""""""""""""
+.. container:: table-row

+   Property
+      sendMailNewsAuthorTemplate
+   Data type
+      string
+   Default
+      EXT:pw_comments/[...]/newsMail.html
+   Description
+      Defines the path to the Fluid template which should be used for the e-mail to comment author.

+.. _sendMailNewsAuthorUpdateTemplate:

+sendMailToAuthorAfterSubmitTemplate
+"""""""""""""""""""""""""""""""""""
+.. container:: table-row

+   Property
+      sendMailNewsAuthorUpdateTemplate
+   Data type
+      string
+   Default
+      EXT:pw_comments/[...]/updateNewsMail.html
+   Description
+      Defines the path to the Fluid template which should be used for the e-mail to comment author.

 .. _sitenameUsedInMails:

 sitenameUsedInMails